-A skinny 21-year-old chatted me up on the terrace of the hotel, while I browsed through the pages of “The Big Penis Book”.
-His English was not the best, but he clearly understood I had a room here.
+A skinny 21-year-old chats me up on the terrace of the hotel, while I browse through the pages of “The Big Penis Book”.
+His English is not the best, but he clearly understands I have a room here.
 And he would like me to show him the bed area.

-But suddenly his face turned pale!
-With a gaze slain by fear, he sank in between his shoulder blades, like a snail that suddenly felt better in its shell.
+But suddenly his face turns pale!
+With a gaze slain by fear, he sinks in between his shoulder blades, like a snail that suddenly felt better in its shell.

-“That is my brother!”, he stuttered in disbelief.
+“That is my brother!”, he stutters in disbelief.

 A larger man wrapped in a towel was sitting by the pool and did not look as if he felt comfortable or entertained.